The term has already started. Can I join a class or do I need to wait until the next term begins?

 Many adults feel anxious about singing so if this is you, you are certainly not alone!
 Everyone, adults and children alike are gently encouraged to join in with the activities in their own time, there is no pressure to join in before you or your child are ready.
 Do remember however that a young child enjoys the sound of his parents/ carers voice above all others no matter how you rate yourself singing wise!
 Children are also great imitators, by joining in yourself you will be encouraging your child to do the same.

-Why can't my child start the violin or piano at a younger age?
+Why can't my child start the violin, piano or guitar at a younger age?

 The Preschool and Primary 1 classes are designed to prepare children for learning an instrument.
 Children in these classes enjoy songs, rhymes and games that develop their musical reading and writing skills, their intonation and pitching, fine motor skills and finger dexterity which assist them greatly ahead of learning the violin or piano (or indeed any instrument).
 Children who enjoy singing games and rhymes before starting an instrument find the transition to learning an instrument much easier than those who have not.
 Once learning the violin or piano, the children continue to enjoy many of the same songs and games that they have learnt in their preschool classes.
 This familiarity with the musical material ensures that they are happy and confident learners.
 Children who enjoy their lessons are much more likely to persevere and want to continue learning.